4 MIN WATCH

 A gap analysis template visualizes the difference between reality and target for your organization, making it easy to show employees where there is still room to grow.
 In our discussion around the gap analysis template below, we’ll talk specifically about how a gap analysis can be used within a department; it can also be used for your entire business or for a single process.
 The four steps outlined in the template below will help ensure you know precisely what issues you’re facing and how to go about fixing them.

-Gap Analysis Template: 4 Steps To Completion
+How To Conduct A Gap Analysis: 4 Steps To Completion

-- Identify the current state of your department.
+Step #1: Identify the current state of your department.

 This may sound overwhelming, but bear with me.
 Do you have a strategic plan or a Balanced Scorecard?
 First, identify the priority of that plan or scorecard.
 For example, let’s say your banking organization wants to increase growth by 30% a year and has been growing at 8% per year.
 That puts your “current state” at 8% growth.
 Or, perhaps you work for a manufacturing organization that is producing revenue of $180,000 per employee, and your goal is to grow that to $250,000 per employee.
 That would put your current state at $180,000 per employee.